istio/istio.io/content/docs/examples/multicluster/split-horizon-eds/index.md

 ---
 title: Multicluster with Split Horizon EDS
-description: Example of leveraging Istio's Split Horizon EDS to create a Multi-Cluster.
+description: Example of leveraging Istio's Split Horizon EDS to create a Multicluster.
 weight: 85
 keywords: [kubernetes,multicluster]
 ---

-This example demonstrates how to use a variation of the [Istio multicluster](/docs/setup/kubernetes/multicluster-install/vpn/) together with _Split Horizon EDS_ (introduced in Istio 1.1) to join two Kubernetes clusters together to allow access to remote instances of a service via the remote Istio ingress gateway.
+This example demonstrates how to use a single mesh [Istio multicluster](/docs/setup/kubernetes/multicluster-install/vpn/) together with _Split Horizon Endpoints Discovery Service (EDS)_ (introduced in Istio 1.1) to join two Kubernetes clusters together to allow access to remote instances of a service via the remote Istio ingress gateway.
 By following the steps in this example you will setup a topology of two clusters as described in the following diagram:

   {{< image width="80%" ratio="36.01%"
   link="./diagram.svg"
-  caption="Istio mesh spanning multiple Kubernetes clusters with the Split Horizon EDS configured"
+  caption="Single Istio mesh spanning multiple Kubernetes clusters with the Split Horizon EDS configured"
   >}}

-The `local` cluster hosts the Istio Pilot and other Istio components while the `remote` cluster only runs the Istio Citadel, Sidecar Injector and Ingress gateway.
+The `local` cluster hosts the Istio Pilot and other Istio control plane components while the `remote` cluster only runs the Istio Citadel, Sidecar Injector and Ingress gateway.
 However, unlike the requirements of [Istio multicluster](/docs/setup/kubernetes/multicluster-install/vpn/), no VPN connectivity is required nor direct network access between workload from different clusters.

 ## Before you begin

 In addition to the prerequisites for installing Istio the following setup is required for this example:

-* Two Kubernetes clusters with Load Balancers configured (also known as `local` and `remote`)
+* Two Kubernetes clusters (also known as `local` and `remote`)

 * Access to the Kubernetes API server of remote cluster from the local